George and Harold's Families

 - Youthful Freckles: Only in the books.

 Mr. Krupp's mother who runs her own cattle farm.
-She's one of the reasons as to why Krupp is the monster he is today.
+She's one of the reasons why Krupp is the monster he is today.

 - Abusive Parents: One of the worst cases imaginable.
-She forbade her son from participating in his 4th grade talent show even though he wanted to.
+She forbade her son from participating in his 4th-grade talent show even though he wanted to.
 When little Benny ran off and made a poor performance, she encourages all the attendees to throw fruits and vegetables at him, all of which she provided.
 She even took pictures of the spectacle and has them framed in her living room.
 Not to mention that she refers to him as a major disappointment.
+In Season 3, Mr. Krupp even goes on to say that she never loved him, she just wanted him to do chores.

-- Adaptation Name Change: On instagram, Dav Pilkey claimed that her name was Grace.
-Her name was changed to Bernice in her debut.
+- Adaptation Name Change: On Instagram, Dav Pilkey claimed that her name was Grace.
+Her name was changed to Bernice in her debut, most likely to avoid confusing her with Grace Hutchins and Grace Wain.

 - Affably Evil: Despite being an abusive monster, she's very polite when interacting with the boys.
 She even offers them free steak.